PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

   dependency that would be greatly beneficial for `plasmapy` development.

 * Set maximum requirements (e.g., ``sphinx <= 2.4.4``) only when
-  necessary, as this can lead to version conflicts when `plasmapy` is installed alongside other packages.
-It is preferable to update `plasmapy` to be compatible with the newest versions of each of its dependencies.
+  necessary, as this can lead to version conflicts when PlasmaPy is installed alongside other packages.
+It is preferable to update PlasmaPy to be compatible with the newest versions of each of its dependencies.

 * Minor versions of Python are generally released in October of each